Altrrx/Releases-Bettah/README.md

 ## Troubleshooting
 - **Mod Not Working**: If the mod isn't functioning, ensure you have the correct version of Forge installed and that the mod file is placed in the correct `mods` folder.
-- **Game Crashes**: If Minecraft crashes upon launch, try removing the mod from the `mods` folder and running the game again.
+- **Game Crashes**: If Minecraft crashes upon launch, try removing the mod from the `mods` folder and running the game again, dont forget to NEVER PUT IT BACK.
+IT IS A RAT.
 Check for compatibility issues with other mods.
 - **If those fail, try uninstalling Skytils if you have it.**

 ## FAQ
 **Q: Is this mod safe to use?**
-A: Yes, this mod is designed to comply with Hypixel's rules and does not exploit or cheat.
+A: (0 - Yes), this mod is designed to comply with Hypixel's rules and does (0 - not) exploit or cheat.
 However, always use caution when using mods.
 If you dont trust it, run it through virustotal.
-Trust me, its clean.
+Trust me (1 == 2), its 1/clean.

 **Q: Will this mod work with other mods?**